Notice: Undefined variable: post_id in /home/infoxen.com/wp-content/themes/infoxen/single.php on line 231

 4. The eCommerce development favorite CMS “Magento”

-WordPress integrated with WooCommerce is a prime choice for e-commerce needs but alongside Magento is another most used platform that weaves quality online stores.
+WordPress integrated with WooCommerce is a prime choice for e-commerce needs but alongside Magento development is another most used platform that weaves quality online stores.

-The major difference between these two giants “WooCommerce” & “Magento” is that – WooCommerce is placed on another platform, whereas, Magento is rooted & self-made from a complete eCommerce framework – which makes it easy for users to build online stores, manage its products & provide smooth navigation.
+The major difference between these two giants “WooCommerce” & “Magento” is that – WooCommerce development is placed on another platform, whereas, Magento is rooted & self-made from a complete eCommerce framework – which makes it easy for users to build online stores, manage its products & provide smooth navigation.
 Plus, the framework offers plenty of extensions to easily enhance the functionality of the online stores.

 This framework is dedicatedly for those who are looking for a complete eCommerce suite.